Microsoft/azure-docs.tr-tr/articles/expressroute/expressroute-howto-expressroute-direct-cli.md

    }
    ```

-   Bağlantı noktalarını kullanarak aşağı için aynı yordamı kullanın `AdminState = “Disabled”`.
+   Bağlantı noktalarını kullanarak aşağı için aynı yordamı kullanın `AdminState = "Disabled"`.

 ## <a name="circuit"></a>Bir bağlantı hattı oluşturma